alejav0240/wordpress-foro/wp-content/plugins/gamipress/readme.txt

 Also, you can check [our customize section](https://gamipress.com/customize/) where you can find a huge number of code snippets to help you customize GamiPress!

 == Changelog ==

+= 7.4.9 =

+* **Improvements**
+* ACF: Improved events when meta value is added first time.
+* Improved CT library.
+* Improved events Daily visit to avoid archives.

+= 7.4.8 =

+* **New Features**
+* H5P: Complete any interactive content of a tag.
+* H5P: Complete any interactive content at maximum score of a tag.
+* H5P: Complete any interactive content with a minimum score of a tag.
+* H5P: Complete any interactive content with a maximum score of a tag.
+* H5P: Complete any interactive content on a range of scores of a tag.
+* H5P: Complete any interactive content with a minimum percentage score of a tag.
+* H5P: Complete any interactive content with a maximum percentage score of a tag.
+* H5P: Complete any interactive content on a range of percentages scores of a tag.

+= 7.4.7 =

+* **Improvements**
+* Advanced Ads: Support to Advanced Ads latest version.
+* Improved ajax functions to get Achievements and Ranks.

 = 7.4.6 =